 “Avoided Cost Calculator” means the Excel-based spreadsheet model (May 22, 2018) produced by Energy and Environmental Economics, Inc. (E3) for use in demand-side cost-effectiveness proceedings at the California Public Utilities Commission (CPUC), which is incorporated herein by reference.

+“Battery Electric Motorcycle” means a street-use motorcycle that runs solely on electricity stored in a battery pack that energizes one or more electric motors and produces zero tailpipe emissions.

 “Battery Electric Vehicle (BEV)” means any vehicle that operates solely by use of a battery or battery pack, or that is powered primarily through the use of an electric battery or battery pack but uses a flywheel or capacitor that stores energy produced by the electric motor or through regenerative braking to assist in vehicle operation.

 “Biodiesel” means a fuel as defined in California Code of Regulations, title 4, section 4140(a).